hyperledger-labs/splice/CANTON_CODE_CHANGES.md

 * Support specifying `darData` on `upload.dars`.
 * Turned `synchronize_topology` into a noop.
 * Added support for passing trace-contexts via gRPC CallOptions to `TraceContextGrpc`
+* Added priority shutdown tasks in `OnShutdownRunner` that run before other tasks, and added `setAsClosing` method.
 ## Build system
 * Added refs to GH issues in project/DamlPlugin.sbt for two bugs
 * Added support for `damlDependencies` in SBT DamlPlugin